noec764/erpnext/docs/dooks/setting-up/email/email-account.md

 ### Setting Import Conditions for Email Import

 Email Accounts allows you to set conditions according to the data of the incoming emails.
-The email will be imported to Dooks only if the all conditions are true.
+The email will be imported to Dokie only if the all conditions are true.
 For example if you want to import an email if the subject is "Some important email", you put doc.subject == "Some important email" in the conditions textbox.
 You can also set more complex conditions by combining them, as shown on the following screenshot.

 <img class="screenshot" alt="Incoming EMail Conditions" src="../assets/email/email-account-incoming-conditions.png">

-### How Dooks handles replies
+### How Dokie handles replies

-In Dooks when you send an email to a contact like a customer, the sender will be the user who sent the email.
+In Dokie when you send an email to a contact like a customer, the sender will be the user who sent the email.
 In the **Reply-To** property, the Email Address will be of the default incoming account (like `replies@yourcompany.com`).
-Dooks will automatically extract these emails from the incoming account and tag it to the relevant communication
+Dokie will automatically extract these emails from the incoming account and tag it to the relevant communication

 ### Notification for unreplied messages

-If you would like Dooks to notify you if an email is unreplied for a certain amount of time, then you can set **Notify if Unreplied**.
+If you would like Dokie to notify you if an email is unreplied for a certain amount of time, then you can set **Notify if Unreplied**.
 Here you can set the number of minutes to wait before notifications are sent and whom the notifications must go to.

 <img class="screenshot" alt="Incoming EMail" src="../assets/email/email-account-unreplied.png">